shonebinu/penweave/README.md

 To get Google OAuth working, enable it on your Supabase dashboard along with regular Email sign up.

-Also don't forget to run `sschema.sql` files content in your Supabase project to generate the necessary tables.
+Also don't forget to run `supabase/schema.sql` files content in your Supabase project to generate the necessary tables.

 You should also change Supabase URL Configuration if necessary in the dashboard.